I need you to design a logo.

 An imprint is a subset of a publishing house.
 It is a smaller publisher operating underneath the umbrella of a parent company.
 It is a city in a state.
 A sibling in a family.
 Like cities and siblings, each imprint has its own identity, goals, history, future.

 At Penguin Young Readers, there are nearly twenty different imprints.
 Most of them have their own logo (or colophon).
 This logo acts as an entry point; a small but important stamp imbued with the personality and reputation of the authors, illustrators, editors, designers, copy editors—all the people who comprise the imprint.

-When I was asked to design a logo for Penguin Workshop (or Workshop, as we call it), I responded with, “Of course!”
+When I was asked to design a logo for Penguin Workshop, I responded with, “Of course!”
 It was a rare honor.
 A dream assignment for a designer.
 But as I walked back to my office, my anxiety levels rose.
 What am I going to do?
 I thought.
 How is this going to look?
 Where do I even start?